jctan/aws_design_performance_scalability/README.md

    * 4 AWS t2.micro EC2 instances named T2
    * 2 m4.large EC2 instances named M4
 3. Run Terraform.
-4. Take a screenshot of the 6 EC2 instances in the AWS console and save it as `Terraform_1_1`.
+4. Screenshot of the 6 EC2 instances in the AWS console and save it as `Terraform_1_1`.
 5. Use Terraform to  delete the 2 m4.large instances
-6. Take an updated screenshot of the AWS console showing only the 4 t2.micro instances and save it as `Terraform_1_2`
+6. Updated screenshot of the AWS console showing only the 4 t2.micro instances and save it as `Terraform_1_2`

 ### Exercise 2